 The plot of Homestuck is infamously convoluted but boils down to: four kids who know each other online play a video game together, inadvertently causing the apocalypse.
 To beat the game, they have to interact with the game world's characters, and with a disgruntled group of internet trolls.

-Most fans use the Homestuck Collection (installation guide), a fan-made downloadable archive app which is endorsed by the author, Andrew Hussie, and which includes almost every bit of content listed below.
+Fans with a desktop computer use the Homestuck Collection (installation guide), a fan-made downloadable archive app which was once endorsed by the author, Andrew Hussie, and which includes almost every bit of content listed below.
+Fans with a mobile device or Chromebook can now use the Chad Thundercock mirror, which is a very funny name.

 If you only care about the webcomic, it's fairly straightforward.
 Start with the first page of Homestuck, stop when you reach the credits.
 But beyond the webcomic, there's much more!